Kāma (Manmatha) firing Kāmabānas at Shiva

 This painting is part of the 500+ year old mural adorning the ceiling of the Ranga Mantapa, a covered hall belonging to the Virupaksha Temple located at Hampi in Karnataka, India.
 This painting is at the center of the ceiling and next to the lotus flower medallion.
 Check the Hampi Virupaksha Temple Murals for the other images and a detailed explanations of the murals.

-Based on a story narrated in Shiva Purana, Kāma (also known as Kāmadeva, Manmatha), the god of love and carnal desire, strikes Shiva with Kāmabānas (Kāma’s arrows) to arouse passion and desire in meditating Shiva.
+Based on a story narrated in the Shiva Purana, Kāma (also known as Kāmadeva, Manmatha), the god of love and carnal desire, strikes Shiva with Kāmabānas (Kāma’s arrows) to arouse passion and desire in meditating Shiva.

 After the death of his wife Sati, a grief-stricken Shiva started meditating, resulting in a great imbalance in the world.
 Meanwhile, Sati was reborn as Pārvati, and the gods wanted Shiva to marry Pārvati.
 To accomplish this goal, Indra, the king of heaven and the devas (demigods), sends Kāma to break Shiva’s meditation and arouse passion and desire in him to make him love Pārvati.